tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-knowing-sql-server-and-where.md

   </p>

   <p>
     Graduating, if you will, from a support level into an administrative level comes next.
 Now the stepping stone of controlling how a system functions is under your control.
-In this stage you learn more about subsystems and how they reflect the overall performance of the specialized technology you’ve chosen.
+In this stage you learn more about subsystems and how they reflect the overall performance of the specialized technology you've chosen.
   </p>

   <p>
-    Fast forward your career and all the heartache and trials you’ve taken to a point in time you’ve become an extremely formidable specialist in something like SQL Server.
-Given your careers path and choosing to be more active in learning all aspects to computing around SQL Server, you’ve gained a complete understanding far beyond install, complete and run.
+    Fast forward your career and all the heartache and trials you've taken to a point in time you've become an extremely formidable specialist in something like SQL Server.
+Given your careers path and choosing to be more active in learning all aspects to computing around SQL Server, you've gained a complete understanding far beyond install, complete and run.
   </p>

   <p>